uccser/cs-unplugged/docs/source/getting_started/project_structure.rst

 - Plus other files used for installation and repository configuration.

-csunplugged folder
+csunplugged directory
 =================================================

-The ``csunplugged/`` folder holds the Django web system and is split across the following folders:
+The ``csunplugged/`` directory holds the Django web system and is split across the following directories:

 - ``config/``

-  - This folder holds the settings used by the Django system.
+  - This directory holds the settings used by the Django system.
-    It's unlikely you'll edit the contents of this folder unless you are changing the Django configuration (for example: adding a new application).
+    It's unlikely you'll edit the contents of this directory unless you are changing the Django configuration (for example: adding a new application).

 Django contains 'applications' which are Python packages that provide